Roady Kenehan: Early life and career

+Political career

 In 1908, Kenehan was elected as State Auditor of Colorado, representing the Democratic Party.
 He left his union posts in 1910, and in 1911 became the Colorado State Treasurer.
 In 1912, he was re-elected as State Auditor.
 In this role, he opposed funding the Colorado National Guard to act as strikebreakers.
 He ran to become State Treasurer again in 1914, but was defeated.

+Later life and death

-He served on the state Draft Board during World War I, became federation director of labor for Colorado in 1918, and then supervisor of the census in Colorado in 1919.
+He served on the state's Draft Board during World War I. In 1918, he became federation director of labor for Colorado, and then became supervisor of the census in Colorado in 1919.
 In 1921, he became a tax agent, retiring in 1923.
+Kenehan died on January 5, 1927.